The Common Application Transfer Essay

 - The applicant then sends me this last draft where we discuss any more changes that make their case to be accepted to the schools or school they wish to transfer to.

 The weight of the transfer essay in the application process cannot be underestimated.
 I see it as a powerful tool: One where applicants can state in unequivocal terms why they wish to transfer and how their new school will better help them achieve their future goals and dreams.
+Work with a transfer admissions professional to achieve your transfer dreams.

 of our students were accepted to their first-choice school!